-The mention that MRAs have successfully ran campaigns on social media despite having less followers, implies (i) feminists have fake followers, and (ii) most of their followers follow them but do not support them.
+The mention that MRAs have successfully run campaigns on social media despite having fewer followers, implies (i) feminists have fake followers, and (ii) most of their followers follow them but do not support them.
 So they actually don’t have supporters and one reason may be because people understand their lies.

-Even Krishnan lamenting that hash tags supporting Asaram Bapuji trending is not surprise.
-Even though these are not created by any MRA group ever, her fear is diverted towards MRAs because today due to frivolous cases like Asaram Bapuji case, many understand the danger of feminism that has only one agenda in India, to destroy this society and show us in bad light.
+Even Krishnan lamenting that hashtags supporting Asaram Bapuji trending are not surprised.
+Even though these are not created by any MRA group ever, her fear is diverted towards MRAs because today due to frivolous cases like Asaram Bapuji case, many understand the danger of feminism that has only one agenda in India, to destroy this society and show us in a bad light.

 In the end, the report mentions Amit Lakhani a prominent Men’s Rights Activist from Delhi.
 He was made to sound like MRAs are using women as bait to the society to hear their cause.
 This is how cheap feminists can become and that is why they are feminists.

-The way Buzzfeed has behaved shows they are just bothered about one sided agenda and want to create a false sense of emergency in India.
+The way Buzzfeed has behaved shows they are just bothered about one-sided agenda and want to create a false sense of emergency in India.
 The way Indian media had worked in ‘1980s to pass IPC 498a.
-But thanks to internet the voice of MRAs can also be heard loud and clear.
+But thanks to the internet the voice of MRAs can also be heard loud and clear.